Appraisal Reports When Buying Property in Turkey

 As some buyers declared lower amounts than the real sales price to decrease the title deed conveyance tax in the past, land registry offices put appraisal reports to use to get a realistic price for the tax calculation.
 That’s why it is an obligation for foreigners to get a valuation report while buying and selling a property in Turkey.

-How Can We Take This Report?
+How Can We Take Property Appraisal Reports in Turkey?

 If you want to get a valuation report in Turkey, you need to contact an SPK validated appraiser.
 As you provide these appraisers with the required information for the valuation, they will prepare your appraisal report within two to three days.